josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🧿_Watch_The_Watchers/🛰️_overlapping_surveillance_layers.md

 # 🛰️ Overlapping Surveillance Layers
 **First created:** 2025-09-28 | **Last updated:** 2025-10-07
-*How commercial and state surveillance can run in parallel and feel like one operation*
+*How commercial and state surveillance can run in parallel and feel like one operation.*

 ---